 According to Urbanation, a Toronto-based real estate consulting firm, vacancy rates surpassed 2% in the Greater Toronto Area for the first time in 10 years.
 Renters from downtown Toronto reevaluated the costs of living and moved to suburban areas as most offices, post-secondary schools, and entertainment venues remained closed.

 According to a report from Rentals.ca, the average rent in Vancouver in 2020 fell by 12% compared to 2019, while Calgary witnessed a drop of 5%.
+To get an idea of average rental prices, you can visit our Rentals for Newcomers site.
+This is helpful since rental prices change often.
+Our Rentals for Newcomers site is a practical and easy-to-navigate site to help you make an easier transition to life in Canada when it comes to finding housing!

 How Decreased Immigration Levels Increased the Vacancy Rate